 Gum disease can range from mild inflammation of your gums to a severe condition where the tissues and bone around your teeth break down.

-If left alone, gingivitis can go on to become the more serious condition of periodontitis.
-In periodontitis, deep pockets of infection form around your teeth.
-This causes long-term inflammation of your gums which eventually damages the surrounding tissues, including the bone of your jaw.
+If left alone, gingivitis can develop into a more serious condition called periodontitis.
+This is where deep pockets of infection form around your teeth.
+Periodontitis causes long-term inflammation of your gums, which eventually damages the surrounding tissues, including the bone of your jaw.
 Without their usual support, your teeth may slowly move out of place, become loose or even fall out.